LawanGoud/Python-/README.md

 ## Print the Input - 4

 For this problem, you need to write code to read a single line of input and print the line after the message "Given Input".

+## Join Words

+Write a program that reads two words and prints the resultant word by joining the two words.